• Skip to primary navigation

 Sometimes, it just depends on the individual goat, how often you will need to trim your goat’s hooves.
 Just like people’s fingernails, different hooves grow at different rates.
 So, you will need to keep an eye on your goats to get an idea of when they need a trim.

-We usually look at trimming our goats’ hooves about 4 – 6 weeks before our kidding season starts.
+We usually look at trimming our goats' hooves about 4 - 6 weeks before kidding starts as part of our kidding season preparation.
 And during the rest of the year, we usually do a check every month or so.

 That is because we have a decently rough terrain that keeps their hooves ground down pretty well.
 You may want to trim every 2 – 4 weeks depending on what their area looks like.